shiyun-ho/report-card/README.md

 # 2. Set up environment (first time only)
 cp .env.example .env.development
-# Edit .env with your credentials (or use defaults for development)
+# Edit .env.development with your credentials (or use defaults for development)

 # 3. Start all services (builds automatically)
 docker compose up --build